icefoxen/GraphicsEngineInRendy/src/chapter_03.md

 So, some review.
 A "render target" is a buffer of pixels (more or less) that a scene gets rendered to; what gets shown in your actual window is a render target.
 But you can also have render targets that don't get displayed to the screen, but are inputs to other drawing steps.
+For a simple example, you might implement a mirror in a game by drawing a scene from one angle, then using the render target as a texture and applying that texture to the mirror quad when you draw the scene from a different angle.
-For a simple example you may create a scene with shadows by first rendering the scene, then for each light in the scene rendering its shadow map to a different render target, combining all the shadow maps into a single one, then finally using the information in all the shadow maps to draw shadows on top of the original scene.
+A more complicated example might be making dynamic shadows: first rendering the scene, then for each light in the scene rendering its shadow map to a different render target, then finally using the information in all the shadow maps to draw shadows on top of the original scene.
 This process involves several steps rendering to different render targets, some of which can be run in parallel with each other and some of which can't.
 This is the process that the frame graph coordinates.

 A `Graph` contains zero or more node's.
-Each node is essentially a function that takes a set of inputs (`Buffer`'s and `Image`'s) and does stuff with them (generally drawing something or calculating some data).
-Further, each node can say that it depends on other nodes to execute before it,
+Each node is essentially a structure with a couple methods that takes a set of inputs (`Buffer`'s and `Image`'s) and does stuff with them (generally drawing something or calculating some data).
+Further, each node can say that it depends on other nodes to execute before it, and what inputs it depends on.

-Like memory allocation, it IS up to you to get this right.
+Like memory allocation, it is up to you to get this right.
 If you make one node write to a buffer and another one read from the same buffer, and don't specify the dependency between them correctly, `rendy` can't tell you that you have a data race and force you